khale/academic-kickstart/content/recruiting/index.md

 Illinois Tech's CS department has particular strength in the HPC and distributed systems area.

-If you're looking for a top-knotch graduate school experience, but prefer to live in a metropolitan area, Chicago is a fantastic choice.
+If you're looking for a top-notch graduate school experience, but prefer to live in a metropolitan area, Chicago is a fantastic choice.
 The tech scene is on the rise, with the City of Chicago showing significant interest in transforming the city into a tech hub.
-The big schools in the area form a tight-knit community of scholarship, so doing research in Chicago will present many opportunities for collaboration across institutions in the midwestern US.
+The big schools in the area form a tight-knit community of scholarship, so doing research in Chicago will present many opportunities for collaboration across institutions in the Midwestern US.
 Aside from the academic motivations for coming to Chicago, it would be difficult to find a more exciting city to live in while carrying out graduate studies.
-If you're interested in food culture, art, the theater, microbreweries and craft cocktails, great local coffee, a thriving live music and festival scene, a large swath of parks for cycling and running, comparitively cheap housing, great public transit, or sports, then you will enjoy living in Chicago.
+If you're interested in food culture, art, the theater, microbreweries and craft cocktails, great local coffee, a thriving live music and festival scene, a large swath of parks for cycling and running, comparatively cheap housing, great public transit, or sports, then you will enjoy living in Chicago.
 There really is something for everyone here.

 {{< gallery album="images" image="iit-campus.jpg">}}